zitadel/zitadel/docs/docs/guides/manage/cloud/support.md

 :::caution
 PostgreSQL extension is currently in [Beta](/docs/support/general#beta).
 Beta state will be removed as soon as automated tests are implemented.
+[Github Issue](https://github.com/zitadel/zitadel/issues/5741)
 :::

 :::caution